-Hopefully you have read my earlier article – The top 5 questions you should ask a Headhunter.
+Hopefully you have read my earlier article – The top 5 questions you should ask an executive Headhunter.
 If not then I will summarise the main subject areas that should be considered.

 - What methods of headhunting does the firm offer?
 Retained or contingency?

 So you have established the basics but now you want to see what the headhunting firm is really capable of.
 Do they have a track record of success?
 What’s their communication process like, what headhunting services do they provide, and have they worked in similar roles?
 You need to feel assured that they are listening to your needs and requirements so make sure you are confident of the following answers.

 - DO THEY UNDERSTAND MY BUSINESS AND ARE THEY ASKING THE RIGHT QUESTIONS?
 Always consider that the Headhunter you select is representing your business.
 They will be talking to your competitors’ employees to educate and persuade them about the benefits of your company including the USP’s of your service or products.
 Have they asked enough questions to gain valuable insight into your company which they can pass on?
 Do they understand that certain information is sensitive and confidential?

 - HAVE THEY HEADHUNTED AT THIS LEVEL BEFORE?
 Any promises made by a Headhunter should always be backed up by experience and past performance.
 Furthermore, guarantees should be included as part of the terms and conditions making them legally binding.

 - CAN THEY OFFER TESTIMONIALS?
 A happy client will be more than happy to provide a reference and it is vital for your peace of mind to know that other companies have successfully used your Headhunting service.
 You are also within your rights to ask to speak to one of their clients to get a more personal reference but consider many will want to remain confidential or to keep some specific details of their project secret.
 If a verbal reference can be provided this will give you a more personal insight into the service and off the record comments will help to create a full picture.